Caregiving load increases. Caregivers cannot be present all the time and do all the work. They need support services.

 Sometimes service providers claim they have a collaboration with (or certificate from) some well-known organization, such as from the national or local dementia body, or a reputed elder care NGO.
-Please check such claims; in some cases, such claims have been lies and service providers have used these names as a marketing trick.
+Please check such claims; in some cases, such claims have been incorrect and service providers have used these names as a marketing trick.

 Ensure that the facility is suitable for someone with dementia.
 Persons with dementia have problems communicating.
 If the staff is not trained for dementia, they will not be able to help the persons and may end up mistreating them.
 Persons with dementia may not be able to tell the family about abuse or mistreatment.
 The facility also needs to be designed for dementia care.
 Some things to look for (Caution: This is not a complete list):